 With more than 10% of the territory protected and 13 national parks, a trip to Gabon offers the traveler an exceptional natural heritage difficult to compare.
 Traveling through Gabon we will discover its great ecological treasure, an abundant wildlife that leads Gabon to have the largest concentration of elephants in all of Africa and a wide variety of wonderful landscapes, ranging from tropical forests and mangroves to savannahs and mountains.

-Depending on the season, we can see humpback whales or turtles on its coasts, and hopefully also buffaloes, hippopotamuses and elephants.
-In the interior of its national parks, it is possible to see baboons and gorillas along with some of the 190 species of mammals, 70 species of reptiles and 600 species of birds that Gabon has.
+Depending on the season, you may see humpback whales or turtles off the coast, as well as buffalo, hippos and elephants during the rainy season.
+In the interior of its national parks, it’s possible to see mandrills and gorillas along with some of Gabon’s 190 species of mammals, 70 species of reptiles and 600 species of birds.

 Travel to Gabon depending on the season